tonytins/DotNetCommandLineTemplate/README.md

 **WORK IN PROGRESS!**

-This is a basic ``dotnet new`` template for creating command line application using the [System.CommandLine](hhttps://learn.microsoft.com/en-us/dotnet/standard/commandline/).
+This is a basic ``dotnet new`` template for creating command line application using Microsoft's [CommandLine](hhttps://learn.microsoft.com/en-us/dotnet/standard/commandline/) package.

 ## License